 And on the days where you feel low simply stick to walking.

 PRO TIP: To make it more challenging, hold the weight with both hands in front of your chest or wear a weighted vest.
 This will increase your heart rate and transform a simple walk into a power walk.

 If your only cardio equipment is a recumbent bike you can still improvise.
 A recumbent bike doesn’t allow you for higher output like the regular bike.

 However, as an aerobic component of peloton Bootcamp, it is good enough.

 You can still add more resistance and cadence.
 Set up your weights close by to get easy access when you transition from cardio to strength part.

-TIP: By moving the seat closer and adjusting the back support to the back (so you don’t lean forward as that much), you create better hip extension which allow for better glute activity during cycling.
+PRO TIP: By moving the seat closer and adjusting the back support to the back (so you don’t lean forward as that much), you create a better hip extension which allows for better glute activity during cycling.

 - I personally think that peloton bootcamp is one of the best on-demand classes that is available on the web.

 - Apart from weight loss and muscle gain, it offers several other benefits.